VoronDesign/VoronUsers/printer_mods/gauravmm/crazy_mozzie_cw2/README.md

 # Stealthburner + Clockwork2 Toolhead for HF Crazy Mozzie

-This is a a toolhead mount for the HF Crazy Mozzie (or other Mosquito clones), compatible with the final release of Stealthburner and Clockwork 2.
+This is a a toolhead mount for the HF Crazy Mozzie (or other Mosquito clones), compatible with Stealthburner and Clockwork 2.
 [Design source.](https://a360.co/3CtpGPo)

 ![Photo](images/pic.jpg)